onesoft-sudo/sudobot/README.md

 </p>

 <p align="center">
-A Discord bot for moderation purposes. <a href="https://docs.sudobot.onesoftnet.eu.org/features/screenshots/">Click here</a> to see the screenshots.
+A free and open source Discord bot for moderation purposes. <a href="https://docs.sudobot.onesoftnet.eu.org/features/screenshots/">Click here</a> to see the screenshots.
 </p>

 ### Features